createitpt/Create.CSP.GitHub.Reporting/README.md

 | customerUsageCSV | Extracts and generates the Usage Opportunities report to a CSV file.  |
 | activationBD | Extracts and generates the Activation Opportunities report to the Reporting database.  |

-The generated CSV files have an header line, all fields are separated by the tab (\t) character, and there is no text qualifier surrounding fields.
+The generated CSV files have a header line, all fields are separated by the tab (\t) character, and there is no text qualifier surrounding fields.

 Note: It can take several hours for the job to process all customers.
 Also errors can occur while extracting and processing the customer information.
 In the case of error, the job tries to continue processing the remaining customers.
 More detailed information can be checked in the logs and on the exported information.